 Skip To Content

-The best workflow and configuration for a mosaic dataset is dependent on the type of data.
+The recommended workflow and configuration for a mosaic dataset is dependent on the type of data.
 This section provides an overview of the general recommendations, but you may find other recommendations for specific types of data.
 The ArcGIS Imagery Workflows group on ArcGIS Online has scripts customized for specific types of data that automate the processes and require only a limited set of variables to be defined.

-1. Create a geodatabase
+1. Create a geodatabase.

-2. Create a new mosaic dataset
+2. Create a new mosaic dataset.

-3. Add the raster data
+3. Add the raster data.

-4. Define additional metadata
+4. Define additional metadata.

-5. Refine the mosaic dataset properties
+5. Refine the mosaic dataset properties.

-6. Compute cell sizes
+6. Compute cell sizes.

-7. Refine geometry
+7. Refine geometry.

-8. Refine footprints and NoData
+8. Refine footprints and NoData.

-9. Refine radiometry
+9. Refine radiometry.

-10. Generate seamlines
+10. Generate seamlines.

-11. Generate overviews
+11. Generate overviews.

 Create a geodatabase

-Create a new mosaic dataset
+Create a mosaic dataset

 If the number of bands and bit depth are not defined, they are taken from the first dataset that is added to the mosaic dataset.
 In data-specific workflow scripts, the bands and bit depth are defined when the mosaic dataset is created to ensure that they are set correctly.